Meiji Constitution: Background

 Prior to the adoption of the Meiji Constitution, Japan had in practice no written constitution.
-Originally, a Chinese-inspired legal system and constitution known as ritsuryō was enacted in the 6th century (in the late Asuka period and early Nara period); it described a government based on an elaborate and theoretically rational meritocratic bureaucracy, serving under the ultimate authority of the emperor and organised following Chinese models.
-In theory the last ritsuryō code, the Yōrō Code enacted in 752, was still in force at the time of the Meiji Restoration.
+Originally, a Chinese-inspired legal system and constitution known as ritsuryō was enacted in the 6th century (in the late Asuka period and early Nara period); it described a government based on an elaborate and theoretically rational meritocratic bureaucracy, serving under the ultimate authority of the Emperor and organized based on Chinese imperial models.
+In theory, the last ritsuryō code, the Yōrō Code enacted in 752, was still in force at the time of the Meiji Restoration.

-However, in practice the ritsuryō system of government had become largely an empty formality as early as in the middle of the Heian period in the 10th and 11th centuries, a development which was completed by the establishment of the Kamakura Shogunate in 1185.
-The high positions in the ritsuryō system remained as sinecures, and the emperor was de-powered and set aside as a symbolic figure who "reigned, but did not rule" (on the theory that the living god should not have to defile himself with matters of earthly government).
+However, in practice, the ritsuryō system of government had become largely an empty formality as early as in the middle of the Heian period in the 10th and 11th centuries, a development which was completed by the establishment of the Kamakura Shogunate in 1185.
+The high positions in the ritsuryō system remained as sinecures, and the Emperor was de-powered and set aside as a symbolic figure who "reigned, but did not rule" (on the theory that the living god should not have to defile himself with matters of earthly government).

+Before Meiji, Japan was ruled by the Tokugawa shogunate, whereby real power was held by the shogun.
+When the Meiji Restoration overthrew the system, the new leaders wanted to prevent any one dominating "shogun-like" warlord figure from controlling the military and overshadowing the state.
+The Emperor was seen as a unifying figure capable of commanding loyalty across regions and classes, thus authority was centralized around the monarch.

 The Charter Oath was promulgated on 6 April 1868, which outlined the fundamental policies of the government and demanded the establishment of deliberative assemblies, but it did not determine the details.
-The idea of a written constitution had been a subject of heated debate within and without the government since the beginnings of the Meiji government.
+The idea of a written constitution had been a subject of heated debate within and outside the government since the beginnings of the Meiji government.
 The conservative Meiji oligarchy viewed anything resembling democracy or republicanism with suspicion and trepidation, and favored a gradualist approach.
 The Freedom and People's Rights Movement demanded the immediate establishment of an elected national assembly, and the promulgation of a constitution.